-We rely here on our convention that $\Omega|p = \Omega$ to avoid explicitly splitting out the $\Omega$ case in the put direction.
+We rely here on our convention that $\Omega|p = \Omega$ to avoid explicitly splitting out the Ω case in the putback direction.

 We have now defined enough basic lenses to implement several useful derived forms for manipulating trees.

 In many uses of xfork, the sets of names specifying where to split the concrete tree and where to split the abstract tree are identical.
-We define the simpler fork as:
+We can define a simpler fork as: